Dharani-Mediwave/node-crud-api/README.md

 </h1>

 ## Overview
-Building REST API using Node, Express, Sequelize and Postgres
+Building REST API using Node, Express, Sequelize, and Postgres

 ## How To Use